Jewels of Diana, Princess of Wales: King Khalid of Saudi Arabia necklace

 This necklace was given to Queen Elizabeth II by King Khalid of Saudi Arabia in 1979.
-It is of the sunray design and contains both round and pear shaped diamonds.
+It is of the sunray design and contains both round and pear-shaped diamonds.
 Like the King Faisal necklace, it was made by Harry Winston, and the Queen often lent the necklace to Diana.

 Rings

 Engagement ring

 Diana and Charles became engaged in February 1981.
-Her engagement ring consisted of 14 diamonds surrounding a 12-carat oval blue Ceylon sapphire set in 18-karat white gold.
+Her engagement ring consisted of 14 diamonds surrounding a 12-carat oval blue Ceylon sapphire set in 18-carat white gold.
 It was created by then-crown jeweller Garrard.
 The design was inspired by Queen Victoria's sapphire-and-diamond cluster brooch, a wedding present from Prince Albert in 1840, which Victoria donned that day as her "something blue".

 Diana's selection of this ring was considered unusual.
-It was neither custom-made nor unique and was, at the time of her engagement to Charles, featured in Garrard's jewelry collection and available to anyone for purchase.
+It was neither custom-made nor unique and was, at the time of her engagement to Charles, featured in Garrard's jewellery collection and available to anyone for purchase.
 It was reported in the media that Diana selected it because it reminded her of her mother's engagement ring, while others said that she chose it due to its big size.
 Diana continued to wear the ring even after her divorce from Prince Charles.

 When Prince William proposed to Catherine Middleton in the autumn of 2010 in Kenya, he gave her the ring.
 William later said that giving the ring to his fiancée was a "way of making sure my mother didn't miss out on today and the excitement."
-Middleton eventually had the ring resized because she had lost weight prior to the wedding.
-Her finger being an H, she requested Crown Jewellers G Collins and Sons to attach two platinum studs to it to make it a size I.
+Despite rumours that Middleton had the ring resized, she later stated that she and Diana shared "exactly the same size".

-After the engagement was announced, some called the ring the "Commoner's Sapphire", a reference to the bride's non-royal origins.
-Others considered the ring a tragic symbol associated with Diana's failed marriage to the Prince of Wales and untimely death in a car accident in Paris.
+Some considered the ring a tragic symbol associated with Diana's failed marriage to the Prince of Wales and untimely death in a car accident in Paris.

 Welsh gold wedding band

-The gold for the Princess' wedding band followed royal tradition and was made from one of the last soft nuggets of Welsh gold, mined at Clogau St David's gold mine.
+The gold for the princess' wedding band followed royal tradition and was made from one of the last soft nuggets of Welsh gold, mined at Clogau St David's gold mine.
 That same Welsh gold nugget had also provided gold for the wedding bands of the Queen Mother, the Queen, Princess Margaret, Princess Anne among many other royals.
-The Princess' Welsh gold band is engraved on the inside with the words: "I Love You, Diana".
+The princess' Welsh gold band is engraved on the inside with the words: "I Love You, Diana".